shabeeb-ameen/smatter-guide/smatterReadme.md

 1. Open a terminal on your device and enter

         ssh-keygen -t ed25519 -C "<your_email@example.com>"

 Notes:
-  + Your email is merely a label for the ssh key, and you may use any other label of your choosing.
+  + Your email here is merely a label for the ssh key, and you may use any other label of your choosing.
-  + ssh-keygen is a key generator tool that should already exist on your computer
+  + ssh-keygen is a key generator tool that should already exist on your computer.
+When you use the above command, you create a public and private key pair.
+The keygen tool lets you choose where these are saved (default ~./ssh) and a password for the key (no password by default).
+To accept the default settings (which I think are adequate) just press enter when prompted (dont type in anything else!)
 2.